-- strong managerial involvement, throughout the entire organisation, from the Board of Directors down to operational field management teams; - a tight framework of internal procedures and guidelines; - continuous supervision by an independent body to monitor risks and to enforce rules and procedures. - The Group's risk management is organised around two key principles:
+- strong managerial involvement, throughout the entire organisation, from the Board of Directors down to operational field management teams; - a tight framework of internal procedures and guidelines; - continuous supervision by an independent body to monitor risks and to enforce rules and procedures.

+The Group's risk management is organised around two key principles:

-the risk approach and monitoring should be consistent throughout the Group.
+- risk assessment departments should be independent from the operating divisions; - the risk approach and monitoring should be consistent throughout the Group.